Question: What Is a True Woman of God?

 So, first questions: Why doesn’t the Church explain this better to women?
 Are women too caught up in the world to see it?
 Are we not worthy enough to grasp the concept?
 Is the “Power of Woman” to be manifest only at certain times on earth and again sometime in the future?
 Maybe we’re just not listening?

 In my ward, we were talking about Priesthood Blessings, and a former Stake President proceeded to tell us about two experiences he had where a husband, a Bishop, a Patriarch, and even an Apostle blessed a woman who was going through a serious depression.
 Her mother felt strongly that she had a blessing to offer, but questioned if it was appropriate.
 She asked her Stake President (the man telling the story).
 He said that if she felt that impression, then it came from God, and she should follow it.
 The blessing was not given “in the name of the Priesthood”, but by the faith of a mother.
-The woman was back on her feet shortly after.
+The daughter was back on her feet shortly after.

 He told another story of a Bishop who kept getting calls at 3:00 in the morning, to give a blessing to the President of the Quorum of the Twelve, George F. Richards.
 It was difficult to find someone to anoint at that hour, so one time the Bishop showed up and suggested the President’s wife help with the blessing.
 The President agreed it was appropriate, given the circumstances.